ONEARMY/academy/docs/business.md

 - The <b>Action Plan</b> is a quick and dirty business plan for you to plan your business model
 - The <b>Workspace Calculator</b> is a financial forecasting tool for you to understand the financial viability of your workspace
-- The <b>Business Plan Template</b> is where you roll everything together and create a more long form business plan
+- The <b>Business Plan Template</b> is where you roll everything together and create a more long form business plan!

 Let's get started!